Techniek-Nederland/techniek-nederland-formulieren/source/tutorials/fgo/retrieving_installation_information.rst

 Querying Products
 =================

-The first step in retrieving product information from the FGO webservice is to search the catalog using specific product names or properties (Type, Brand, model etc).
+The first step in retrieving product information from the FGO Plus webservice is to search the catalog using specific product names or properties (Type, Brand, model etc).